d-xo/builder/README.md

 **Config**

-Configuration is read from a `.workspace.json` file in the current working directory.
+Configuration is read from a `.workspace.json` file in the project root

 The following options can be set: